ForgeRock/modernize-accelerators/forgerock-am-ora-migration-sso-jit/README.md

 Sometimes putting IG in front of a legacy system is not an option for commercial reasons.

 ## 1. Contents
-The toolkit provides a collection of custom Nodes and a migrationTree that can handle very complex migration scenarios, including Bi-Directional SSO between Legacy IAM and Forgerock AM.
+The toolkit provides a collection of custom Nodes and a oracleMigrationSsoTree that can handle very complex migration scenarios, including Bi-Directional SSO between Legacy IAM and Forgerock AM.
 The framework can be easily extended to support migrations from any Legacy IAM platform that is capable of exposing client SDKs/APIs for operations such as:
     - Validate existing Legacy IAM tokens
     - Authentication API (with a username and password input)